siczmj/passcodeview/README.md

         />
 ```

-#### How to set typed characters in the indicator?
+#### How to set the level in the indicator?

-The indicator it's just a feedback for users so exactly not matter what indicated.
+The indicator it's just a feedback for users so exactly not matter what indicate.
 That mean you
-need set the indicator level only and you want to use anything.
+need to set the indicator level only and you want to use anything.

 ```java
     passcodeIndicator.setIndicatorLevel(yourCurrentPasscode.length());